Windeby I

 Windeby I is the name given to the bog body found preserved in a peat bog near Windeby, Northern Germany, in 1952.
-Until recently, the body was also called the Windeby Girl, since an archeologist believed it to be the body of a 14-year-old girl, because of its slight build.
-Prof. Heather Gill-Robinson, a Canadian anthropologist and pathologist, used DNA testing to show the body was actually that of a sixteen-year-old boy.
+Until recently, the body was also called the Windeby Girl, since an archaeologist believed it to be the body of a 14-year-old girl, because of its slight build.
+Heather Gill-Robinson, a Canadian anthropologist and pathologist, used DNA testing to show the body was actually that of a sixteen-year-old boy.
 The body has been radiocarbon-dated to between 41 BC and 118 AD.

 History

-The body was discovered by commercial peat cutters in 1952, and is now on display at The Landesmuseum at the Schloß Gottorf in Schleswig, Germany.
-Unfortunately, by the time the body was noticed by the peat cutters, and before the peat-cutting machinery could be shut down, a hand, a foot, and a leg had been severed from the body.
-The body had been very well preserved by the peat, and despite this damage it is still an important archaeological discovery.
+The body was discovered by commercial peat cutters in 1952, and is now on display at the Landesmuseum at the Schloß Gottorf in Schleswig, Germany.
+By the time the body was noticed by the peat cutters, and before the peat-cutting machinery could be shut down, a hand, a foot, and a leg had been severed from the body.
+The body had been very well preserved by the peat, and despite the damage, it is still an important archaeological discovery.
 Shortly after the discovery of Windeby I, another bog body (an adult male) was found nearby and dubbed Windeby II.